What is the pN_EBC (Near-End Errored Block Count) Performance-Monitoring Parameter for the OTUk Layer?

-As the Sink STE checks the incoming OTUk signal for errors and defects, it will also keep a count of the total number of errored blocks, that it detects for each one-second period.
+As the Sink STE checks the incoming OTUk signal for errors and defects, it will also keep a count of the number of errored blocks it detects for each one-second period.

-At the end of a given one-second period, the Sink STE will load the total number of errored block counts (that it has detected and tallied in the most recent one-second period) into the variable pN_EBC.
+At the end of a given one-second period, the Sink STE will load the total number of errored block counts (detected and tallied in the most recent one-second period) into the variable pN_EBC.

 Since each type of OTUk signal (for a given value of k) transmits a different number of OTUk frames than does another OTUk signal (with a different value for k), each OTUk type will transmit a different number of blocks/second, as we show below in Table 1.

 Table 1, Number of Blocks/Second for each OTUk Rate

 So How does the OTN STE tally Errored Blocks for the pN_EBC parameter?

 As the Sink STE receives and monitors its OTUk signal, it will continually check for SM-BIP-8 errors.

 Anytime the Sink STE receives an OTUk frame that contains at least one SM-BIP-8 error, then it will increment its internal (pN_EBC Counter) by 1.

 Conversely, the Sink STE does not increment its internal pN_EBC Counter whenever it receives an OTUk frame that contains 0 SM-BIP-8 errors.